elf4j/elf4j-api/README.md

 For any `Object` type message argument, if its run-time type is `Supplier`, then by convention, the Supplier#get method must be applied first before further logging process.
 This makes it possible to mix `Supplier` type arguments with those of other types.
-E.g. using the convenience method Looger#arg for Supplier<?> lambda provision, we can mix message arguments like this:
+E.g. using the convenience method Loger#arg for Supplier<?> lambda provision, we can mix message arguments like this:

 ```